JackGruber/Joplin-Tools/README.md

 Rename the `JoplinWinBackup.ini.example` to `JoplinWinBackup.ini` and place it in the same folder es the `JoplinWinBackup.au3` or `JoplinWinBackup.exe`.

+The latest JoplinWinBackup.exe can be downloaded from the [latest release](https://github.com/JackGruber/Joplin-Tools/releases/latest/download/JoplinWinBackup.exe).

 Options from the JoplinWinBackup.ini

 - `JoplinWinBackup` Defines the Path to Joplin exe.
 Default `C:\Program Files\Joplin\Joplin.exe`